|News » Archives|

 “They have no respect for the status quo.”

 “It is not that the goals and expectations we have for ourselves are crazy, but what we will do to get there,” Jewell Dobson, the 2013 A-Sun Player of the Year said.
-“People can look at our team and our staff and say `wow, that is crazy’ and ask `why do you do things that way?’ because it is different than other teams.
+“Because it is different than other teams people can look at our team and our staff and say `wow, that is crazy’ and ask `why do you do things that way?’

 “It seems crazy.
 We believe that in order to get where we want to go we have to do things nobody else does.”